Nemanja264/Cloud-computing/Theory/Hybrid Cloud/Modernize.md

 ***Lift and Shift***

-**- Lift and shift—moving** the process of migrating an exact copy of an application or workload, together with its data store and operating system (OS), from IT one environment to another—usually from on-premises to public or private cloud.
+- **Lift and shift—moving** the process of migrating an exact copy of an application or workload, together with its data store and operating system (OS), from IT one environment to another—usually from on-premises to public or private cloud.
 This is also sometimes referred to as rehosting.